Cameron Norrie knocked out of Cincinnati Masters in semi-final

 Cameron Norrie fell to Borna Coric in straight sets in their semi-final match in Cincinnati, ending his run in the masters tournament.

-Norrie was defeated 6-3 6-4 by the Croatian, who will play either Daniil Medvedev or Stefanos Tsitsipas in the final.
+Norrie was defeated 6-3 6-4 by the Croatian, who will play Stefanos Tsitsipas in the final.

 The Briton had beaten Spanish third seed Carlos Alcaraz 7-6 (4) 6-7 (4) 6-4 to set up a last-four showdown with Coric.